 If the symptoms of a rotator cuff injury don’t improve with conservative treatment or you’ve suffered a severe tear, chances are you will need surgery to repair the problem.
-After a rotator cuff repair, the next essential step in your healing is physical therapy from Roy Rivera Jr., PT, PhD, DPT, MCHES, and Jordan Boyd, PT, DPT, CSCS, at Crom Rehabilitation.
+After a rotator cuff repair, the next essential step in your healing is physical therapy from the Doctors of Physical Therapy at Crom Rehabilitation.
 They have extensive experience rehabilitating shoulders, helping you regain optimal strength and movement after a rotator cuff repair.
-To schedule an appointment, call the office in Houston and Pearland, Texas or use the online booking feature today.
+To schedule an appointment, call the office in Cypress, Houston and Pearland, Texas or use the online booking feature today.

 Your rotator cuff is a group of four muscles and the tendons that attach the muscles to your shoulder.
 As a group, these muscles hold your arm in the joint and support the arm’s movement.

 The rotator cuff endures an incredible amount of stress during everyday life, and it only increases if you participate in sports or work activities that involve repetitive overhead movements.
 For example, pitching, tennis, and painting increase your chances of injuring your rotator cuff.